 Most creepy crawlies prefer messy environments with plenty of nooks and crannies to hide away in.
 These little critters form an essential part of our ecosystem, providing food for birds, mammals, reptiles and amphibians so it’s incredibly important that we help them out.

-You can buy solitary bee homes or make them from different sized bamboo canes.
+You can also buy solitary bee homes or make them from different sized bamboo canes.
 If you fancy having a go at making a bug hotel to attract a huge range of invertebrates, check out our video or read more below.

 Hedgehogs are in decline in the UK, but you can help them by putting out meaty cat or dog food and providing fresh water.
 Ensure hedgehogs can get into your garden by creating gaps in fences, and ask your neighbours to do the same.